 Kansas City Style BBQ

-Kansas City style for me starts with the sauce (remember this is my own opinion).
+Kansas City Style Sauce for me starts with the sauce.
 Think ketchup meets brown sugar and molasses, plus flavor and then reduced.
 A much thicker and tomato base than the others IMO.
 Plus I find the meats to be more balanced between pork and the other animals.
-From burnt ends (Brisket) to chicken and ribs, I see a lot of variety but the sauces keep me grounded in the KC style of BBQ.
+From burnt ends (Brisket) to chicken and Kansas City style ribs, I see a lot of variety but the sauces keep me grounded in the KC style of BBQ.

 Pacific Northwest Style BBQ